SamsungSLAV/festral/README.md

   * read every record in `TEST_CONFIG_FILE` and go to the properly build directory
-  * read YAML template specified in config for this test and make really YAML file from it: find existing packages listed in `~/.festral/build.cache` and replace templated names with it, get field `webPageIP` form `~/.festral.conf` file and create uri for downloading packages from
+  * read FTCL file or YAML template specified in config for this test and make really YAML file from it: find existing packages listed in `~/.festral/build.cache` and replace templated names with it, get field `webPageIP` form `~/.festral.conf` file and create uri for downloading packages from